p4telj/quick-eecs/README.md

 # quick-eecs

-Setup a github repository for an EECS project that updates on ssh login.
-Adds automation &amp; eliminates need for scp
+(1) Creates github repository for selected project
+(2) Generates script to pull changes on command in project directory (3) Updates .bash_rc and .bash_profile to call scripts

+Eliminates need for scp/ftp between CAEN/local machine